johntrigg/obsidian-notes/Red-Teaming/Checklist.md

 - Exploitation CheatSheet:
     1. Search for  `<software> <version> <exploit> GitHub`   or look for writeups or blog posts.
 	    1. Look through repos and issues, for credentials, subdomains, sensitive files.
     2. Look at and understand the exploit.
 Are modifications needed?
 	    2. Can Google Dork for S3 buckets, exact matches.
 	3. Use Ffuf or Burp intruder to mass-test payloads
+		1. Seclists payloads (SSTI/LFI/Path Traversal)
+	4. What looks weird?
+Are there directories that look odd?

+Post-Exploitation CheatSheet:
+    1. What looks out of place or weird?
+	    1. Unusual directoi
+    2. Look at and understand the exploit.
+Are modifications needed?
+	    2. Can Google Dork for S3 buckets, exact matches.
+	3. Use Ffuf or Burp intruder to mass-test payloads